MischaU8/yumyum/modelling/create-180-degree-arc-slot-ends_398kuE2SZKU.md

-yum yum Floyd here with a quick tip for creating 180 degree Arc slot ends in plasticity start by creating a sphere with the radius equal to half the slot width then select the edges you'd like to work with increase the fillet
+yum yum Floyd here with a quick tip for creating 180 degree Arc slot ends in
+Plasticity start by creating a sphere with the radius equal to half the slot width then select the edges you'd like to work with increase the fillet